williamx98/technical_interview_questions_solutions/Arrays/Next Greater Element I.md

 The Next Greater Number of a number x in nums1 is the first greater number to its right in nums2.
 If it does not exist, output -1 for this number.

-##### Constraints:

 ### Explanation:
 TLDR: Go backwards on nums.
-While there are items on the stack, pop if the stack top is less than the current number.
-Then associate the current number to the stop of the stack (the element greater than it)
+While there are items on the stack, pop until the current number is greater than the top of stack.
+Then associate the current number to the top of the stack (the element greater than it)

-### Notes:

 ## Solution:
 ```Python